Suggester/Documentation/staff/unblock.md

 Use `.unblock [user]` in any channel the bot can read and send messages in.

 ### Arguments
-`user`: The user you want to unblock

-?> You can use usernames, IDs and mentions.
+`user`: The user you want to unblock, you can use usernames, IDs and mentions.

 ### Alias
 `allow`